Projects in The Gambia

 Agriculture

-While working in local communities, Volunteers will help generate income, encourage healthy eating habits, cultivate environmentally-friendly habits, and improve the overall quality of life.
+While working in local communities, Volunteers will help generate income, encourage healthy eating habits, cultivate environmentally friendly habits, and improve the overall quality of life.

 Education